New Venture Gear: GM exit

 In February 2002, General Motors sold its minority 36% stake in the New Venture Gear company to DaimlerChrysler and the Muncie Transmission plant reverted to GM control.
-GM changed the plant name to "Manual Transmissions Of Muncie".
+GM changed the plant name to "Manual Transmissions of Muncie."
 The T.W.
 Warner Muncie plant closed in mid-2006 after a century of operation and the property was turned over to Delaware County Indiana.
 The GM Muncie Transmission plant was demolished soon after turnover to the county.
 The Syracuse New Process remained with New Venture Gear.

 In 2004, Magna International purchased 80% of New Venture Gear from DaimlerChrysler and put it under Magna Drivetrain.
 Magna purchased the remaining 20% interest in 2007.
 The New Process gear plant remained property of DaimlerChrysler.
 Chrysler then leased the facilities to Magna.
-This lease arrangement made it difficult to compete with the European manufacturing operation Magna directly purchased located in Roitzsch Germany.
+This lease arrangement made it difficult to compete with the European manufacturing operation Magna directly purchased located in Roitzsch, Germany.
 A downturn in Jeep demand combined with DaimlerChrysler not replacing the Dodge Neon sharply curtailed demand for the Syracuse New Process Gear plant production.
-In 2009 design and engineering services were moved to Troy, Michigan and Magna International announced its intent to close the Syracuse plant.
-The Syracuse New Process Gear plant planned closure in November 2011 was pushed out till first quarter of 2012.
+In 2009, design and engineering services were moved to Troy, Michigan, and Magna International announced its intent to close the Syracuse plant.
+The Syracuse New Process Gear plant had been planned for closure in November 2011, but was pushed back to the first quarter of 2012.

 After 124 years in operation, on Thursday, August 24, 2012, New Process Gear ended production and closed their doors for the last time.

 Transmissions

-The Muncie, Indiana, plant under New Venture Gear produced the NV4500, NV3500, and NV3550 light truck transmissions.
+The Muncie, Indiana, plant under New Venture Gear produced the NV5600, NV4500, NV3500, and NV3550 light truck transmissions.

 Transfer cases

-The Syracuse New Process Gear plant produced transfer cases for all of the "Big Three" Ford, Chrysler, and General Motors.
-The NV 247 all-wheel drive transfer case, sold by Chrysler's Jeep division as the "Quadra-Trac II", the manual transaxle for the Dodge Neon and PT Cruiser (T-350), and manual transaxles for European export Chrysler minivans (T-650 & 750) were the bulk of their last years of production.
+The Syracuse New Process Gear plant produced transfer cases for all of the "Big Three"—Ford, Chrysler, and General Motors.
+The NV247 all-wheel drive transfer case, sold by Chrysler's Jeep division as the "Quadra-Trac II," the manual transaxle for the Dodge Neon and PT Cruiser (T-350), and manual transaxles for European-export Chrysler minivans (T-650 and T-750) were the bulk of the plant's last years of production.

 Model nomenclature

-The model numbers of the transfer case consists of the manufacturer, the number of speeds/gears, the strength (1-7), and a number from 1-9 describing the type.
-The following table goes into more details about the format:
+The model numbers of the transfer case consists of the manufacturer, the number of speeds/gears, the strength (1–7), and a number from 1–9 describing the type.
+The following table delineates the format: